xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/AdditionalParameters/Index.rst

 Additional parameters
 ---------------------

-When creating a recipient list from type user function, you have the possibility to specify additional parameters that will be passed as a single string arguments to the itemsProcFunc.
+When creating a recipient list from type external provider, you have the possibility to specify additional parameters that will be passed as a single string arguments to the provider.
 Let's suppose the user specify this recipient list:

 .. figure:: ../../Images/itemsprocfunc.png
-	:alt: itemsProcFunc
+	:alt: Custom provider as an itemsProcFunc

 Method ``myRecipientList`` will get additional parameter "18" and will be able to process it the way it likes:

 .. code-block:: php